SysCV/ovtrack/README.md

 ## Discriminative VL model
 <img src="figures/inference_pipeline.png" width="800">

+## Evaluate your tracker on open-vocabulary MOT benchmark
+If you want to compare with OVTrack and evaluate your own tracker's results on TAO TETA benchmark, Open-vocabulary MOT benchmark and BDD100K MOT and MOTS benchmarks.
+Please refer to the [TETA repo](https://github.com/siyuanliii/TETA) for quick evaluation.

 ## Main results
 Our method outperforms the states of the art on BDD100K, and TAO benchmarks.